 By Collin Whitehead

-Creative professionals are very familiar with the phrase “controlled chaos.”
+Creative professionals are very familiar with the phrase ‘controlled chaos’.
 As creatives, we bring a collective vision to life, and that’s difficult work.
-Wrangling stakeholders and cobbling together everyone’s ideas is a job in and of itself.
+Wrangling stakeholders and cobbling together everyone’s ideas is a job in itself.
 Then, we still have to deliver top-notch creative on time and budget.
 That’s the chaos, and it’s up to us to control it.

-Video production is one of the most complex creative workflows—it’s like creating a mosaic.
+Video production is one of the most complex creative workflows – it’s like creating a mosaic.
 You have to piece together each step, from the first draft of the script to post-production.
 And a bad process makes that work infinitely more difficult.
-Far too often, our workflow gets compromised, forcing us to grind ourselves to a pulp.
+Far too often, our workflow becomes compromised, forcing us to grind ourselves to a pulp.

 Simplify complex workflows with the right tools

 Remote collaboration presents many unique challenges, like collecting feedback asynchronously.
-We aren’t in the same room anymore, so we can’t always ask clarifying questions.
+We’re not in the same room anymore, so we can’t always ask clarifying questions.
 Instead, we need a process that’s more accessible and adaptable to distributed teams.
 And it starts with getting quality feedback at the right time.

-Centralize everything so everyone is on the same page
+Centralise everything so that everyone is on the same page

 Fragmented communication and scattered content add unnecessary confusion and frustration to any project.
 You could miss a critical comment.
 Or get stuck with unwanted edits because you can’t find the previous cut of a video.
 At the very least, chasing down assets will undoubtedly cost you time.
 That’s why it’s so important to have a single source of truth: you need to keep everything from scripts to feedback in a single place.
 And Dropbox is a great way to consolidate all your assets.